 We continue to work with the campus as a whole to maintain PCI compliance and are active members of the PCI Compliance Committee.
-Throughout the past year, we have worked diligently on becoming compliant so that the Self-Assessment Questionnaires could be submitted to Elavon so we were in compliance and avoided a fine.
-We anticipate that these Questionnaires will be submitted in late fall.
+Throughout the past year, we have worked diligently on completing the Self-Assessment Questionnaires so we were in compliance and avoid a fine.
+The questionnaires were submitted in late fall to Elavon.